Sharad9405/movies/README.md

 **Components Used**

-* MVVVM Architecture - Robust, testable, and maintainable app with classes for managing your UI component lifecycle and handling data persistence.
+* <a href="https://developer.android.com/jetpack/arch/" rel="nofollow">MVVM Architecture</a> - Robust, testable, and maintainable app with classes for managing your UI component lifecycle and handling data persistence.